Sales prices and price calculation

 -

 First, you can define the conditions under which your products are sold at a specific price.
-For example, you can sell products for a lower price in your plentyShop than on Amazon.
+For example, you can sell products for a lower price in the plentyShop than on Amazon.
 Or you can sell products cheaper to B2B customers than to B2C customers.
-In PlentyONE, such conditions are called sales prices.
+In PlentyONE, such conditions are called “sales prices”.

 -